complover116/QAR-1/README.md

 # QAR-1
 [![Build Status](https://travis-ci.org/complover116/QAR-1.svg?branch=Reload)](https://travis-ci.org/complover116/QAR-1)

-This project has been superceded by a remake on CVMEngine!
+This project has been superseded by a remake on CVMEngine!
 Check it out at https://gitlab.com/cvmproject/qar-5

 Uses the following sounds from freesound.org: